wp-plugins/clickbank-niche-storefronts/readme.txt

 2. In other plugins, you are required to update your storefront with clickbank's data feed everyday.
 If you fail to update it often, your storefront may not synchronized with Clickbank&reg;'s maketplace data which is crucial not to lose your commissions.

-   At **CBproAds**, instead of importing Clickbank XML feed directly to your storefront, you share our central XML data feed.
+   At **CBproAds**, instead of importing Clickbank XML feed directly on to your storefront, you share our central XML data feed.
    Our central XML data feed is updated every day and contains only **IMPROVED title & descriptions** of each products.
    As soon as we update it with Clickbank's data feed everyday, it will get reflected on your plugins also automatically.
    In short, there is no further maintenance/actions needed from your side with our plugin.